laravel/nova-docs/4.0/customization/frontend.md

 Localization strings can be passed to the frontend via your `NovaServiceProvider`.
 To learn more, please consult the [full custom localization documentation](./../customization/localization.md#Frontend).

-### Using Available Mixins
+### Using Nova Mixins

-Custom Nova tools, resource tools, cards, and other custom packages that are being developed within a `nova-components` directory of a Laravel application can reference Nova's own `packages.js` file by defining a `laravel-nova` alias that points to the file within the Nova installation that is located within your root application's `vendor` directory using `nova.mix.js` file:
+Custom Nova tools, resource tools, cards, and other custom packages that are being developed within a `nova-components` directory of a Laravel application can reference Nova's own `packages.js` file by defining a `laravel-nova` alias that points to this file within the Nova installation that is located within your root application's `vendor` directory.
+This alias should be placed in your package's `nova.mix.js`:

 ```js
 'laravel-nova': path.join(